pabloi/matlab-linsys/README.md

 EM: an implementation of an Expectation-Maximization algorithm.
 Alternates between estimating A,B,C,D,Q,R given some guess of the latents x, and estimating x from A,B,C,D,Q,R through the (optimal) Kalman smoother.
 Care was taken to prevent ill-conditioned situations which easily arise on the iteration.
 Fast EM: an approximation of the true EM method, by exploiting steady-state behavior of the kalman filter/smoother

+SS: implementation of some subspace algorithms as described in van Overschee and de Moor 1996.

 *Kalman filtering*
 Implementations of stationary Kalman filter and smoother, with emphasis on speed.
 Speed was achieved by simplifying the equations where possible, using efficient computations for matrix inversions, and exploiting steady-state behavior for stable filters.
 Constrained Kalman filter/smoother: this version of the filter adds a step between prediction and update.
 It enforces a linear constraint of the form H*x=b for the states.
 This allows to use additional information not captured by system dynamics or measurement equations.
 By linearizing constraints of the form h(x)=0, it is possible to enforce non-linear constraints too, and even time-varying ones.